Nexirift/pulsar/CONTRIBUTING.Sharkey.md

   production purposes.
 - **`develop`** branch is where we work for the next release.

-  - When you create an MR, basically target it to this branch.
+  - When you create a merge request, target it to this branch.

-## Creating an MR
+## Creating a Merge Request

-Thank you for your MR!
+Thank you for your merge request!
 Before creating an MR, please check the
 following:

 - If possible, prefix the title with a keyword that identifies the type of this MR, like `fix` / `refactor` / `feat` / `enhance` / `perf` / `chore` etc

-- Also, make sure that the granularity of this MR is appropriate.
+- Make sure that the granularity of this MR is appropriate.
 Please do not include more than one type of change or interest in a single MR.